 THIS DATE IN HISTORY: Nov.
 21

-Two nights after becoming the 16th player in NHL history to score 600 goals, Jagr ties Kurri's total of 601 goals when he scores on a wrist shot at 13:36 of the second period, then passes him with goal No. 602 at 3:11 of the third period.
+Two nights after becoming the 16th player in NHL history to score 600 goals, Jagr, born in Czechoslovakia, ties Kurri's total of 601 when he scores on a wrist shot at 13:36 of the second period, then passes the native of Finland with goal No. 602 at 3:11 of the third.

 "Now I'm looking for the 700th," he says with a chuckle.
 "Jari Kurri was a guy everybody looked up to from Europe.
 He was our idol.
 To score more goals than him ...
 It's huge."

 Video: Jaromir Jagr second on NHL points list

 1942: Regular-season overtime becomes a casualty of World War II when the NHL Board of Governors announces that it will be discontinued because of conflicts with train schedules.
 Overtime is reinstated for the 1983-84 season after a 41-year absence, although in a five-minute, sudden-death format rather than the prewar version that saw teams play a full 10-minute extra period.

 1943: Buddy O'Connor of the Montreal Canadiens has his second five-point game in as many nights.
 He gets his first NHL hat trick and has two assists in a 13-4 victory against the Boston Bruins at the Forum.
 One night earlier, O'Connor has a goal and four assists in a 7-2 road win against the Toronto Maple Leafs.

 1958: The Maple Leafs hire Punch Imlach as their new general manager, replacing Hap Day.
 Eight days later, Imlach replaces Billy Reay as coach.
 Imlach rebuilds Toronto into a Stanley Cup finalist in 1959, then guides the Maple Leafs to three straight championships from 1962-64 and another in 1967.